-2.9.12.
-In respect of the appointment of a Temporary Officer 9 to a PCF role under Regulation 11 of the PCF Regulations the Central Bank expects that such temporary appointments will only be used in exceptional circumstances.
-During the temporary occupancy of a PCF role whereby an individual has been preapproved under Section 23 of the 2010 Act, while the SEAR and the Duty of Responsibility will apply, the consideration of reasonable steps will reflect the particular circumstances of the individual.
+2.9.13.
+Where an individual has been pre-approved as a PCF under Section 23 of the 2010 Act, the SEAR and Conduct Standards apply even where an appointment is (intended to be) temporary.
+During the temporary occupancy of a PCF role whereby an individual has been pre-approved under Section 23 of the 2010 Act, the consideration of reasonable steps will reflect the particular circumstances of the individual.